Medical questions & health advice by board certified doctors

-"Does driving with the windows down in my car make my allergies worse?
+"Does driving with the windows down in my car make my allergies worse?"

 I get seasonal allergies in the summer time.
 Does driving with my car windows down let more stuff from the air into my nose and make my allergies worse?

 You may have to experiment to find out.
 I will say that many people with bad seasonal allergies do tend to spend more time indoors in the air conditioning.
 Many people buy air conditioner filters which are specially made to filter out the pollen and other plant like material that causes seasonal allergies.
 While trying to avoid the allergens is always a good idea, I would also urge you to seek treatment that will prevent your allergy symptoms from occurring in the first place.
 There are many options that can be tried.
 For example, your doctor can prescribe you a steroid nasal spray which can prevent your allergy symptoms from occurring when you get exposed to the allergen.
 In addition, you can get a prescription for an antihistamine medication that can help treat your symptoms when you do get them.
 You should schedule an appointment with your primary care physician for this treatment.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.